 It’s well understood that most cardiovascular and pulmonary diseases can be prevented by addressing and mitigating risk factors including the use of tobacco products, an unhealthy diet, physical inactivity, alcohol consumption, and the onset of obesity.

-Moreover, people currently living with cardiovascular disease or are at higher risk due to risk factors such as diabetes, hypertension, hyperlipidemia, or other established diseases require early detection and management through education, therapy, counseling, and medication.
+Moreover, people who are currently living with a cardiovascular disease or who may be vulnerable due to risk factors such as diabetes, hypertension, hyperlipidemia, or other established diseases, require early detection and management through education, therapy, counseling, and medication.

-While its often assumed that spirometry is a lung-health specific diagnostic tool, it also plays a vital role in assessing cardiovascular risk, including coronary artery disease.
-A study published in the Annals of The American Thoracic Society reported that restrictive pattern on spirometry and airflow obstruction identify African Americans with impaired lung health at risk for heart failure7.
+While it's often assumed that spirometry is a lung-health specific diagnostic tool, it also plays a vital role in assessing cardiovascular risk, including coronary artery disease.
+A study published in the Annals of the American Thoracic Society reported that a restrictive pattern on spirometry and airflow obstruction identify African Americans with impaired lung health at risk for heart failure.*

 Additionally, recent technical advances and the accessibility to portable devices allowing the measurements of spirometry and diffusing lung capacity for carbon monoxide (DLCO) outside of hospitals and pulmonary function laboratories could help offer the ideal solution.

 This is validated by new research whereby a rapid decline in lung function (measured by spirometry) was associated with a higher incidence of heart failure and other cardiovascular disease outcomes.